sharkson-mgn/reactdex-singlepage/README.md

 I'm try to learning React so if You can hint, say or show me about React and related, I'm waiting on mgn@jix.im.

+I know that this code is not very pretty, but I wanted to learning basics and understanding what it works.
+Maybe in future I will correct this repo.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).